damianhakert/damianhakert.github.io/source/posts/2016-11-27-gitlab-is-a-slam-dunk.html.md

 twitter_image: '/images/tweets/why-bare-metal.png'
 ---

-_If your team uses GitLab and is interested in sharing your story, please fill out this [form]( https://docs.google.com/a/gitlab.com/forms/d/1K8ZTS1QvSSPos6mVh1ol8ZyagInYctX3fb9eglzeK70/edit)  and we’ll get in touch!_

 Warren Postma is a team lead and "de facto DevOps guy" at [RamSoft](https://www.ramsoft.com/), but like so many he's gotten hooked on [contributing](https://gitlab.com/warren.postma) to GitLab in his spare time.
 After becoming familiar with GitHub, Atlassian, and Mercurial in previous jobs, he felt strongly that Git and GitLab were the best choice for his current team.
 Since reaching that conclusion, he's also assisted his peers and former colleagues in their switch to GitLab, so I wanted to hear his opinions - they're both strong and numerous, which made for a fun conversation.

 <!--more-->